South Carolina Injury Lawyers Handling 3M Defective Earplug Claims

 Representing people who have sustained hearing loss and damage because of faulty earplugs

 3M Dual-Ended Combat Arms™ earplugs were supposed to protect the hearing of our servicepeople.
 Instead, thousands of active duty and veteran soldiers sustained hearing loss because of their faulty design – a faulty design that 3M kept from the government and from our soldiers.
-McGowan, Hood & Felder, LLC is currently accepting cases on behalf of servicepeople who have experienced hearing loss or tinnitus.
+McGowan, Hood, Felder & Phillips, LLC is currently accepting cases on behalf of servicepeople who have experienced hearing loss or tinnitus.
 Call us today at 803-327-7800 to learn if we can help.

 What you need to know about 3M’s defective earplugs

 In 2003, a company called Aearo Technologies (acquired by 3M in 2008) won a contract with the U.S. government to be the primary supplier of “selective attenuation earplugs” designed for military service.
 These earplugs differed from other types of earplugs in that they did not block out all noise; instead, they allowed the user to block out varying levels of sound, based on what the soldier needed.

 The yellow side allowed a soldier to hear low levels of noise, like voice commands; the green side was supposed to block out high- and low-level sounds.
 The benefit of these earplugs is that servicepeople would be protected from the sound of gunfire or explosions, but could also hear commands coming from their officers.